405 KAR 20:001. Definitions for 405 KAR Chapter 20.

 (51) "Permit" means written approval issued by the cabinet to conduct surface coal mining and reclamation operations.

 (52) "Permit area" means the area of land, indicated on the approved map submitted by the permittee with an application, required to be covered by the permittee's performance bond pursuant to 405 KAR Chapter 10 and that includes the area of land upon which the permittee proposes to conduct surface coal mining and reclamation operations pursuant to the permit, including all disturbed areas.
 Areas adequately bonded under another valid permit, pursuant to 405 KAR Chapter 10, could be excluded from the permit area.

 (53) "Permittee" means an operator or a person holding or required by KRS Chapter 350 or 405 KAR Chapters 7 through 24 to hold a permit to conduct surface coal mining and reclamation operations during the permit term and until all reclamation obligations imposed by KRS Chapter 350 and 405 KAR Chapters 7 through 24 are satisfied.

 (55) "Precipitation event" means a quantity of water resulting from drizzle, rain, snowmelt, sleet, or hail in a specified period of time.

-(56) "Prime farmland" means those lands which are defined by the Secretary of Agriculture in 7 C.F.R.
-657 and which have been "historically used for cropland" as that phrase is defined above.
+(56) "Prime farmland" means those lands defined by the Secretary of Agriculture in 7 C.F.R.
+657 and that have been "historically used for cropland" as that phrase is defined in this section.

 (57) "Public road" means any publicly owned thoroughfare for the passage of vehicles.